-To save preferred driving positions 1 and 2:
+To save preferred driving positions to 1 and 2:

-- 1. Turn the vehicle on or to ACC/ ACCESSORY with remote key 1 or 2. - A DIC welcome message may indicate driver number 1 or 2. - Adjust all available memory features to the desired driving position. - 3.
+- Turn the vehicle on or to accessory mode.
+A DIC welcome message may indicate the driver number of the current remote key.
+See "Identifying Driver Number" previously in this section. - 2.
+Adjust all available memory features to the desired driving position. - 3.
 Press and release SET; a beep will sound. - 4.
-Immediately press and hold the 1 or 2 memory button matching the above DIC welcome message until two beeps sound.

-If too much time passes between releasing SET and pressing 1, the memory position will not be saved and two beeps will not sound.
-Repeat Steps 3 and 4.
+Immediately upon releasing SET, press and hold memory button 1 or 2 matching the current Driver's remote key number until two beeps sound.
+If too much time passes between releasing SET and pressing 1 or 2, the two beeps will not sound indicating memory position were not saved.
+Repeat Steps 3 and 4 to try again.